ESG & Sustainability Compliance in Property:

 Director, Strategy & Growth

 The urgency is real.
-Many cities and states have adopted Building Performance Standards that tighten over time, with annual reporting and escalating penalties.
+As of 2026, building performance standards (BPS) are enforceable in over 50 U.S. cities, with at least 13 major cities actively penalizing non-compliance.
+Thirty or more additional cities are committed to passing BPS legislation by end of 2026.
 In New York City, buildings over 25,000 square feet face emissions caps under Local Law 97; fines are $268 per metric ton over limit, and buildings produce nearly 70% of the city’'s total emissions, so impact is material to NOI and asset value.

 Regulation is expanding beyond energy codes.
-California's latest code cycle raises efficiency requirements again in 2025, including stronger ventilation and heat pump pathways for new residential construction, signalling long-term electrification and performance expectations.
+California's building performance standards, which took effect in 2025, are now in their first full year of enforcement in 2026, with penalties accumulating for non-compliant commercial buildings.
 In Europe, the Corporate Sustainability Reporting Directive pushes “double materiality” disclosure, which requires real estate businesses to report both how they impact the environment and how sustainability risks impact their financial performance.

 Market forces reinforce compliance.
 Investors use ESG scores and frameworks to evaluate risk, capital access, and asset performance, making operational data and third-party benchmarks like GRESB decisive in fundraising and valuation.
 Tenant expectations are rising too: green clauses and data sharing increasingly appear in commercial leases, which align cost savings with sustainability goals.